pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 console.log(printPrimes(6));
 ```

 Oops!
-We want to include the limit
+We want to include the limit.

 ```js
 const printPrimes = (limit) => {